How to Create AI Prompts: Design the Process Before You Write

 Applying this method to everyday content tasks

-Over time, this structured method turns AI into a dependable partner in your workflow.
+Over time, this method makes AI a more dependable part of your workflow.
 You guide the interaction from the beginning instead of adjusting after the fact.
-Designing prompts with structure in mind creates a repeatable system that delivers clearer instructions and more consistent outcomes.
+Designing prompts with structure in mind gives you a repeatable system that leads to clearer instructions and more consistent outcomes.

 Establishing purpose, roles, limits, and order before writing instructions reduces uncertainty and improves consistency.
 Treating prompt creation as a practical method rather than a writing exercise makes the skill reliable across any task.